THE PATH OF DISCERNMENT TO HOLY ORDERS

 Alignment to C4SO’s Vision and Values

 Ordination is a Divinely-initiated and sponsored process.
 Ordination is not a civil or personal right.
 Neither is it owned or controlled by various denominational judicatories or bishops.
 It is God who calls, gives character, gifts and ministry-fruit.
 The Church, in any form, recognizes such people, and in Anglican circles, discerns which of them are called to Holy Orders.
 Then we simply seal that discernment by publicly recognizing, in the form of an ordination service, what God has done from before time (Psalm 139, Jeremiah 1:4-10, Isaiah 6:1-8, Luke 9,10 sending passages, Ephesians 2:10, John 20:19-23, Revelation 22:5, etc.).
-The real differentiating power begins, stays with, and ends with God, not the candidate or church hierarchy.
-The diocese cannot give the gifts or fruit of the Spirit.
+The real differentiating power begins, stays and ends with God, not the candidate or church hierarchy.
+C4SO cannot give the gifts or fruit of the Spirit.
 We can coach, mentor, teach and offer relationship, but we can’t create effectiveness.
-And demonstrated fruit-of-provenministry is the chief box to be checked in the ordination process.
+And demonstrated fruit-of-proven–ministry is the chief box to be checked in the ordination process.

 Our Ideal Candidate